oliviastoner/FPGA-Beamforming/README.md

 Project files for 6.2050 final project, implementing beamforming on an FPGA.

 ## sv_folder
-Contains folders for building and testing system verilog to be put onto the FPGA.
+Contains folders for building and testing System Verilog to be put onto the FPGA in addition to the source code of our design.

+## sim
+Contains the Python scripts to plot and save the output audio received by the computer. collect_beamforms.py was used in our demo video to plot the recieved audio from our system at different angles.

 <mark>Do NOT upload sim_build files or obj files that aren't the final.bit file</mark>